 Let’s take Evernote as an example, an application for note-taking which can be used across all platforms under one roof (mobile, computer, tablet).
 Sustainability has always been the backbone of the company.
-Indeed, its goal is to make our note-takings paperless, and thus reduce deforestation.
+Indeed, its goal is to make our note-takings paperless and thus reduce deforestation.
 When we see green, we automatically relate it to”Nature”.
 Thus, take notes, save trees.
 Choose your colors wisely.

 Finally, Color schemes have to be easy on the eyes.
 A straightforward way to achieve that is to use a maximum of 1 or 2 colors in your logo.
-Although companies like Google or NBC brilliantly manage to pull off 5 (note that it is for very specific reasons as well), as a safety precaution, better stick with a main color and a contrasted one.
+Although companies like Google or NBC brilliantly manage to pull off 5 (note that it is for very specific reasons as well), as a safety precaution, better stick with the main color and a contrasted one.
 And yes, Black IS a color.

 3. Is it easily understood?

 Who does not love creative and smart logos?
 It is always a delight to the eye, especially the moment you figure out “the trick”.
 It can also be a tremendous method to make your logo memorable.
 Unless you’re the only one who “gets it”, and it takes a good minute for other people to do so.
 Or worse, when your design is interpreted the wrong way.
 A rapid search for “funny logo fails” on Google will make you understand my point (parental advisory).
 So, better go easy on hidden meaning, especially with abstract forms.

 4. Is it timeless?

 Have you noticed how most of the designer powerhouses stick to a rare or unique font for their logos?
 How a simple shape like the “swoosh” of Nike can still look modern while created in 1971?
 Streamlined fonts and remarkable emblems are surefire ways to make a logo timeless.
 When you are worried about following a new trend in design, think about how it would age.